This also applies to cable, chain, and webbing.

 The Gear Builder is shown below.
 Helpful instructions are displayed near the bottom of the Gear Builder.
 These instructions are updated when you hover your mouse over the various options in the dialog.

 Don't be afraid of a little trial-and-error.
 If you are not sure how a change will affect the gear, try it!

 When you modify gear in the Gear Builder, the changes only affect new gear that is added to the workspace.
 The changes do not affect gear that is already displayed on the workspace or stored in vRigger files.
-If you modify gear and you want the changes to appear in existing systems, you should delete the gear from the workspace and add the modified gear
+If you modify gear in the Gear Builder and you want the changes to appear in your existing rigging systems, you will need to delete the gear from the existing system and replace it with the modified gear.

 You can also use the Gear Builder to add images rather than rigging gear.
 For example, you could use the Gear Builder to create a new piece of "gear" that contains your company's logo.
 You could then quickly add your logo to the workspace.
 (You can also use the Insert Picture command to add images to the workspace.)